City Series (Philadelphia): 1955–1967

-Contemporary Legacy
+Contemporary legacy

 The Phillies continued to play at Connie Mack Stadium through 1970 and moved to Veterans Stadium in 1971.
 In 1978 the Phillies created the Philadelphia Baseball Wall of Fame through which they honored a great Philadelphia Phillies and Philadelphia Athletics player on an annual basis at Veterans Stadium.

 Veterans Stadium closed after the 2003 season and the Phillies moved only the Phillies wall plaques to Citizens Bank Park In March 2004, the Athletics' plaques were relocated to the Philadelphia Athletics Historical Society in Hatboro, Pennsylvania, and a single plaque listing all of the A's inductees was attached to the statue of Connie Mack located across the street from Citizens Bank Park.

 The Athletics played the Phillies for the first time in interleague play in June 2003 at Veterans Stadium.
 The Phillies invited former A's Eddie Joost and Gus Zernial to the games.
 Connie Mack's daughter Ruth Mack Clark attended the first game.
 Former Florida U.S. Senator Connie Mack III, Mack's grandson, threw out the first ball.

 The Phillies played the Athletics in Oakland in June 2005.
 The A's invited Eddie Joost to throw out the first pitch before the series opening game on June 17, 2005.

 In 2011 the Athletics visited the Phillies at Citizens Bank Park for an interleague series in which the Phillies took two out of three games.

 The Phillies and Athletics were scheduled to have played a three game series at Citizens Bank Park June 12–14, 2020 and the Phillies planned a "1920s City Series Retro Night" for June 12.
 The series was cancelled due to the Coronavirus pandemic that shortened the 2020 Major League Baseball season.

 The Athletics visited the Phillies for both teams opening series in 2022, with the Phillies winning two out of three games.
+Due to a rules change before the start of the 2023 season, the Athletics will come to Philadelphia every other year.